 These are just a few reasons why you might be feeling tooth sensitivity.
 The best way to manage sensitivity is to see your dentist for an exam, pinpoint what's causing it, and get the appropriate treatment.
 Sometimes treatment is as simple as switching toothpastes!
 Getting regular cleanings, exams and x-rays are the best ways to prevent tooth sensitivity and future dental problems.

-Dr. Alan P. Friedler and Dr. Melissa Volpe Merwin 1
+Dr. Alan P. Friedler and Dr. Melissa Volpe Merwin smiling at the camera

 No Insurance?
 No Worry!